 Numerous risk factors are considered to contribute to HARE.
 Most studies agree that astigmatism and mild anisometropia are the most problematic, perhaps because of the visual blur they generate.
 Hyperopia could also cause headaches by means of sustained accommodative effort.
 Myopia induces contraction of the scalp and periorbital muscles to obtain the pinhole effect by squinting and narrowing the palpebral fissures.

-More than 50% of ophthalmologists are motivated to provide an optical correction when there is a headache, especially in cases of hyperopia.
+More than 50% of ophthalmologists are motivated to provide an optical correction when there is a headache.
 In fact, both primary headaches and HARE are greatly improved by adequate refractive error correction.
 If mild heterophoria, accommodative asthenopia, or convergence insufficiency are present, orthoptic treatment is required to sustain the functional improvement.

 Along with sufficient eye correction, a healthy lifestyle is also essential.
 It is focused on limiting the amount of time spent working in close proximity, distributing and varying the tasks, respecting scheduled breaks (five minutes every hour), blinking frequently to prevent eye dryness, and maintaining proper posture to prevent generalized muscle tension by adjusting workstation ergonomics and screen lighting.